The image on the right shows a typical STE Tactical unit manufactured

 In order to guarantee a smooth transition from the older

-STU-III secure phones, the STE was made backwards
+STU-III secure phones, the STE was made backward

 compatible with it.
 Whenever the STE senses a STU-III terminal at the other end,